-Chandler Soil may be applied directly on the soil with conventional spraying equipment, or it may be placed in or near the seed row with liquid starter fertilizers at planting time or when crops are side-dressed.
+Chandler Soil may be broadcast directly on the soil with conventional spraying equipment, placed in or near the seed row with liquid starter fertilizers at planting time, or applied when crops are side-dressed.
 Fields may be tilled after application, but this not required, so the product may be used on hay fields, pastures and no-till cropland.
 Chandler Soil is non-toxic when used as recommended and may be applied in a tank mix with most liquid fertilizers or pesticides for a one-pass application.

 The recommended application rate for Chandler Soil depends on the soil condition, frequency of use, and method of application.
-Apply Chandler Soil with enough water to get adequate coverage of the soil surface, and we generally recommend 10 to 20 gallons per acre.
-It may also be used with newer spray equipment that is designed to operate at lower flow rates.
-Test all new tank-mix combinations, and dilute all other products in water before adding Chandler Soil to the sprayer tank.
-(Application rate varies by crop.)
+You should apply Chandler Soil with enough water to get adequate coverage of the soil surface, and we generally recommend 10 to 20 gallons per acre.
+The product may also be used with newer spray equipment that is designed to operate at lower flow rates.
+We recommend that you test all new tank-mix combinations, and you should dilute all other products in water before adding Chandler Soil to the sprayer tank.

 What results can I expect from Chandler Soil?

 The photo at the right was taken in a corn field owned by one of our early customers who farmed in eastern Iowa.
 Before using Chandler Soil, his field had heavy compaction in the top 18 to 20 inches of soil, and the corn roots could not penetrate deeper than a few inches.
 After using the product for four years, he noticed that tillage operations were easier and the soil was better drained.
 To examine the changes in the soil, we dug this soil profile and traced the growing corn roots down over five feet.
 There was no evidence of soil compaction at any point in this soil profile.